“This is one of New Zealand’s most appealing country pubs and is well worth a visit”“Classic pubs to visit” Peter Janseen, 2018

 Wairarapa’s oldest and most historic pub is the perfect place for a quiet afternoon pint or alternatively a great night out in Greytown.
 Publican Tony Murphy has a good mix of Irish and Kiwi about him, born and raised in Titahi Bay and having an extended OE for 12 years in Ireland visiting first family in West Cork before settling in Dublin and learning the Pub trade.
 In 2018 he was named as one of the top 16 Heineken pour servers in New Zealand, he also took home the honor of being a Guinness pour master in Dublin so pouring an excellent pint is guaranteed.
 His wife and partner in crime Ursula hails from Dublin and brings to the Top Pub natural hospitality, which a bit of craic and banter for good measure.

 In the bar you will find a pool table fit to measure a compact space!
 And various locals who will verse you in the rules of play – some more difficult to understand than “Queen’s rules” snooker (I’ll leave you to discover whether that’s the understanding is of the rules or the locals).
-There are also some board games and a deck of cards or a few books to flick through, if conversation’s not your thing (don’t mention the ghosts you may get struck with that long story!
+There are also some board games and a deck of cards or a few books to flick through if conversation’s not your thing (don’t mention the ghosts you may get stuck with that long story!